 I was one of those guys who didn’t take the time to pack a lunch but always remembered my coffee.

-However, I did always have school snacks with me because I found eating something was better than nothing at all.
+However, I always have school snacks with me because I found eating something better than nothing.

 On certain days I found that I didn’t have any school snacks packed that I was tired even though I had coffee.

 Eating something small and filling my tummy took my mind off the growl and back on the books.

 I was a bookworm and graduated top of my class, but I had to push hard, which is why I’m encouraging other students to take a snack break.

 I should probably stop and give credit to Mrs. CBB right here because it was with her urging to bring snacks to school that I even considered it, and she was right.